101 Things to do in and around Nelson Mandela Bay (Port Elizabeth/Gqeberha)

 Mix it up and party with the locals in a township tavern.

 9. Nelson Mandela Bay Stadium

-Roar along with the crowd supporting your favourite rugby team playing Super Rugby, Currie Cup, test match or in the IRB 7’s world series at the magnificent Nelson Mandela Bay Stadium.
+Roar along with the crowd supporting your favourite rugby or soccer team or visit the 2010 FIFA World Cup Museum at the magnificent Nelson Mandela Bay Stadium.

 10. Sundays River cruise